-During 2016, the Sleepy Hollow Police Department raised \$16,027.28, earning the Department a "Silver" Plaque from the Special Olympics Illinois Committee.
-The Department members participated in several fundraising events which culminated in an increase of \$991.60 over the previous year's total.
-A special "Thank You" is due to Police Department Matron Christine Gaitsch, for her tireless efforts in achieving the 2016 increase.
+During 2017, the Sleepy Hollow Police Department raised \$9,172.00, earning the Department a plaque from the Special Olympics Illinois Committee.
+The Department members participated in several fundraising raffle events.
+A special "Thank You" is due to Police Department Matron Christine Gaitsch, for her tireless efforts, as our coordinator, in achieving the success we had in 2017.
 Special mention needs to go to Ofc.
 Jeff Fleck, Ofc.
-John McDonnell, Matron Pat Cote and civilian Dave LaBadie for their efforts during the year.
+John McDonnell and Matron Pat Cote for their efforts during the year.